Sam’s Story: From Brain Cancer to Marathon Runner

-Inspired by the connection he felt with the MSK nursing staff who had shown him so much compassion during treatment, Sam became an oncology nurse.
-Later, he learned about Fred’s Team, MSK’s marathon program and immediately joined.
-Funding cancer research at MSK through his love for running was the perfect way for him to give back.
+Inspired by the connection he felt with the MSK nursing staff who had shown him so much compassion during treatment, Sam started school to become an oncology nurse and is currently working towards his degree.
+In combination with funding cancer research at MSK through Fred's Team, it was the perfect way for him to give back.

 Being able to be part of a Fred’s Team ensures that the message we all wish to spread can be heard by all - a world without cancer cannot only be imagined, but can become a reality.

 Nearly five years after his diagnosis, Sam was given a clean bill of health.
 Sam is still committed to running with Fred’s Team — so he can continue to help advance research at MSK and improve the lives of people with cancer around the world.